 Although the equinox happens at the same instant for everyone worldwide, the clock time for the equinox varies by time zone.
 In the U.S., the local clock time for the September 23 equinox will be 4:21 a.m.
 EDT, 3:21 a.m.
 CDT, 2:21 a.m.
 MDT or 1:21 a.m.
 PDT.

 At this special moment – the instant of the September equinox – the midday sun will be at zenith, or straight overhead, at the Earth’s equator.
-That’s the meaning of this equinox.
-At the September equinox sun crosses the sky’s equator, going from north to south.
+That’s the meaning of equinox.
+The September equinox sun crosses the sky’s equator, going from north to south.
 Because the path of the sun is heading southward, this equinox signals the beginning of autumn in the Northern Hemisphere and spring in the Southern Hemisphere.

 After the equinox, the sun and the migrating birds will continue to travel southward to the southern climes.
 Arctic sea ice will begin to freeze; Antarctic ice will start melting.
 The great wheel of the seasons will continue to turn.

-Day and night sides of Earth at instant of September 2014 equinox
+Day and night sides of Earth at instant of September 2015 equinox